 A Missouri Southern grad and his family have a unique bond with St. Jude Children’s Research Hospital in Memphis.

-“I have three children at home, so the family aspect and kids have already been something that means so miuch to me as a person,” said Josh Mason, Ph.D., Postdoctoral Research Associate.
+“I have 3 children at home, so the family aspect and kids have already been something that means so much to me as a person,” says Josh Mason.

-“During grad school, I did a lot of work that was really on how do cancer cells live, grow, and really how to they survive in these really harsh environments,” said Mason.
+“During grad school, I did a lot of work that was really on how do cancer cells live, grow, and really how to they survive in these really harsh environments,” says Josh Mason.

 With his training in cancer and how much family means to him, working at St. Jude just made sense.

-“You can see it in commercials, you can see it on TV.
-You know that you’re going to face an environment to where children are now coming that probably have already failed treatment, don’t have a treatment that’s known in their hometown,” he explained.
+“You can see it in commercials, you can see it on tv.
+You know that you’re going to face an environment to where children are now coming that probably have already failed treatment, don’t have a treatment that’s known in their hometown,” says Mason.

-“Just the fact that they support such a thing is pretty humbling but also exciting,” said Mason.
+“Just the fact that they support such a thing is pretty humbling but also exciting,” says Josh Mason.

 He’s also proud of the work being done by so many scientists on campus each and every day.

 “The research is really designed at St. Jude to not stay in the lab.
-It’s designed to go to the clinic where you can actually try to assist a disease that currently doesn’t have much available at the time,” he explained.
+It’s designed to go to the clinic where you can actually try to assist a disease that currently doesn’t have much available at the time,” says Josh Mason.

 The group he works with tries to design new immune-based therapies for children with cancer.

-“The goal is that we can actually take immune cells from patients, we can then change them and really re-program them into killing cells, that are designed specifically for the tumor of interest.
-Then, you can actually give these cells back to a patient,” he said.
+“The goal is that we can actually take immune cells from patients, we can then change them and really reprogram them into killing cells, that are designed specifically for the tumor of interest.
+Then, you can actually give these cells back to a patient,” says Josh Mason.

 He’s been working at St. Jude since July 2018 and describes it as nothing short of life-altering.

 “Families here deserve nothing but the best of everybody that walks through those front doors.
-You know, I think that’s the biggest hope, that no matter whatthe research implication is, that they know everyday I was willing to do whatever I could to actually impact a patient and their families,” said Mason.
+You know, I think that’s the biggest hope, that no matter what the research implication is, that they know everyday I was willing to do whatever I could to actually impact a patient and their families,” says Josh Mason.

-Tickets for the Southwest Missouri St. Jude dream home giveaway are available now.
+Tickets for the Southwest Missouri St. Jude Dream Home giveaway are available now.
 The house is on Kent Drive in Webb City.
-We have the link for you to reserve your ticket here.
+Reserve your ticket by February 28th to be entered to win a Husqvarna (husk-var-nah) 450x fully automated automower, courtesy of Race Brothers Farm & Home Supply of Carthage.
+We have the link for you here.